Strathclyde: Transport

 Strathclyde Transport also administered the ZoneCard integrated ticketing system as well as many other tickets to encourage intermodal travel and an integrated ticketing system, with Zonecard still remaining today.
 The SPT name is still in use today as a transport area, covered by Strathclyde Partnership for Transport.
-The area today is covered by Strathclyde Partnership for Transport and previously Strathclyde Passenger Transport is smaller than the original region, as most of Argyll and Bute now lies outside its remit.
+The area covered by Strathclyde Partnership for Transport and previously Strathclyde Passenger Transport is smaller than the original Strathclyde region, as most of Argyll and Bute now lies outside its remit.

 Sub-regions and districts

 Except for Argyll and Bute and the City of Glasgow, the 19 districts were grouped to form 'sub-regions' or 'divisions', each named after a historic county.
 The Argyll and Bute district and the City of Glasgow district were sub-regions in their own right, and Argyll and Bute was named after two counties.